Movers and SHAKERS

 If shareholders approve the SPAC merger and all regulatory matters have been cleared, the merger will close, and the target company becomes a publicly traded entity.
 This fully subjects it to all SEC requirements.
 These requirements, along with tax considerations, investor relations, equity research analyst coverage, and other public company needs, are new to the once private company.
 SEC filings, including a Form 8-K, with information equivalent to what is found in a Form 10 filing of the target company, must be filed with the SEC within four business days of closing.

 Once a target company is identified, and a merger is announced, the SPAC’s public shareholders may alternatively vote against the transaction and elect to redeem their shares.
 If the SPAC requires additional funds to complete a merger, the SPAC may issue debt or issue additional shares, such as a Private Investment in Public Equity (PIPE) deal.

 The skillset required for “public company readiness” may be very different from that available at the target company.
-Part of this public company readiness involves making sure there is enough information for current shareholders and those that may have interest in the newly formed public company.
+Part of the public company readiness involves making sure there is enough information for current shareholders and those that may have interest in the newly formed public company to make investment decisions.

 LifeCycle of a SPAC

 Will 2020 Go Down as the Year of the SPAC?